 This surgery is done to treat diseases of the digestive tract.
-It removes all of the large intestine.
-A stoma (passage out of the body) is created during surgery.
-When healed, waste collects within a pouch.
+It removes all of your large intestine.
+During the surgery, an opening (called a stoma) is created in your belly or abdomen.
+When healed, waste collects in a pouch inside your body.
 It is then drained through a thin tube (catheter).
 A bandage covers the stoma when it’s not in use.

 If you smoke, try to quit.

-This surgery is done for people who do not wish to have an external pouch to collect waste.
+This surgery is done for people who don’t want to have a pouch outside of their body to collect waste.
 It may be done after a permanent ileostomy.

-A segment of the small intestine is reshaped to form a pouch that holds waste inside the body.
+A part of the small intestine is reshaped to form a pouch that holds waste inside the body.

-The internal pouch is connected to an opening in the abdominal wall to let waste leave the body.
+The internal pouch is connected to an opening in the belly wall to let waste leave the body.